 BASHH has 4 national Scientific Meetings per annum, which are held on Friday afternoons.
 These meetings include the reading of scientific papers by eminent speakers, discussion and the presentation of cases and are usually held at the Royal Society of Medicine in London.
 The Annual General Meeting is held in January of each year.
 In addition, there is an Annual Conference, as well as clinical meetings organised by the Special Interest Groups.
 Courses, specifically for Doctors in Training, are held annually, and training for Nurses and Health Advisers are being developed.
 Educational activities for Doctors and other health care professionals working in Sexual Health are also organised at Regional level through the Regional Branches.
 BASHH has a continuing education strategy and is developing additional educational activities and resources.

 There are currently approximately 1,000 members of BASHH, making it the largest such organisation in the world.
 Members receive mailings which include information about BASHH and other meetings, courses and regular news from the board as well as a Newsletter.

-The annual membership fee for BASHH depending upon membership category includes subscription to one or both of the two affiliated journals; Sexually Transmitted Infections and the International Journal of STD and AIDS.
+The annual membership fee for BASHH depending upon membership category includes online subscription to one or both of the two affiliated journals; Sexually Transmitted Infections and the International Journal of STD and AIDS.